 The entry into force of the agreement is subject to the approval of the bank that finances Tefron's operations (HSBC) within 30 days as of the signing date of the agreement.
-On February 7, 2019, the approval of the bank that finances Tefron's operations (HSBC) was received for the said agreement.

-In light of the establishment of the joint company, as aforementioned, as at March 31, 2019, the Company incurred reorganization expenses in the sum of 1 million dollars which were included in other expenses.
+The approval for the said agreement from the financing bank was received on February 7, 2019.
+In light of the establishment of the joint company, as aforementioned, as at June 30, 2019, the Company incurred reorganization expenses in the sum of 1.4 million dollars which were included in other expenses.